 When it comes to sitcoms, few formulas work better than cute kids, British butlers and beautiful New York City apartments.
 In 1966, long before Diff'rent Strokes and Mr. Belvedere, Family Affair set the mold, combining all three.

 The series centered around three adorable, orphaned children from Terre Haute, Indiana, who move to Manhattan to live with their Uncle Bill and his well-mannered gentleman, Giles French.
 The new family dwells in a jaw-dropping Fifth Avenue pad that seems to be in the same building as Don Draper.

 Family Affair ran for five seasons, and remained a hit until meeting its end in 1971, when networks purged their lineups of family content to make way for edgier fare.
 The child stars were a big draw, yet the most popular character from the show just might have been a doll.

-To celebrate the fiftieth anniversary of the beloved series, here are a dozen things you might not know about Family Affair.
+Here are a dozen things you might not know about Family Affair.